-Prior to joining Morgan Lewis, Mr. Reid served as legislation counsel for the Joint Committee on Taxation, where he advised members of Congress and staff regarding tax policy and drafted legislation, hearing publications, and technical explanations of tax legislation.
-Before his time with the government, he was a senior associate in the tax practice of a prominent international law firm.
-He has also served at the U.S. Department of the Treasury, Office of Tax Policy, as a tax policy fellow.
+Before joining Morgan Lewis, Alexander served as legislation counsel for the Joint Committee on Taxation of the US Congress, where he advised members of Congress and staff regarding tax policy.
+He also drafted legislation, hearing publications, and technical explanations of tax legislation.
+Prior to his work with the government, he was a senior associate in the tax practice of an international law firm.
+He has also served as a tax policy fellow at the Treasury Department’s Office of Tax Policy.

 New York University School of Law, 2002, LL.M.

 New York University School of Law, 2001, J.D.